mndscp/snug-keyboard-layout/README.md

 ## Conclusion

 Snug feels comfortable to me.
 The absence of SFBs in both of my most-typed languages is a real treat and I am very happy with this layout.
 A lot of knowledge gained, a lot of work and fun went into the project.
-Thank you to everyone who helped during the creation process, you know who you are, and I could not write this without your help!
+Thank you to everyone who helped during the creation process, you know who you are and this would not exist without you.

 Give Snug a chance, check out the links below, and have a great day :)